Cu3PO42/gtk-session-lock/gtk-priv/README.md

 ## Building the headers

-__NOTE: you don't need to rebuild the headers in order to build GTK Layer Shell__.
+__NOTE: you don't need to rebuild the headers in order to build GTK Session Lock__.
 Building the header files is only required when GTK has been updated or a structure is added.

 To build, run `./scripts/build.py`